dotnet-school/chakra.net/README.md

 - [x] ~~line numbers in runtime errors~~ (not feasible)

-- [ ] compile errors and line numbers
+- [x] compile errors and line numbers

+- [ ] extract assemblies to API

 - [ ] creating classes